navis-org/navis-flybrains/README.md

 On import of `flybrains`, these data sources are injected into and can be readily used to e.g. transform 3d coordinates between brain spaces.

+## External dependencies
+In order to use some of these transforms, you will need to have [CMTK](https://www.nitrc.org/projects/cmtk/) installed and its `streamxform` script where `navis` can find it.
+Normally this should happen automatically on install.

 ## Acknowledgements
 Critically based on `nat.flybrains` and `nat.jrcbrains` by Greg Jefferis